slotix/dbconvert-streams-website/docs/guide/install.md

 ### Run
 Finally you will have 3 unpacked DBS binaries:
-1. `dbs-api` - **DBConvert Stream API** server is used to get requests from clients to manage streams and provide communication between other DBS Services like source readers and target writers.
+1. `dbs-api` - **DBConvert Streams API** server is used to get requests from clients to manage streams and provide communication between other DBS Services like source readers and target writers.
-2. `dbs-source-reader` - **DBConvert Stream Source Reader** is used for continuous data collection from specified source.
+2. `dbs-source-reader` - **DBConvert Streams Source Reader** is used for continuous data collection from specified source.
-3. `dbs-target-writer` - **DBConvert Stream Target Writer** writes collected events from source to specified target.
+3. `dbs-target-writer` - **DBConvert Streams Target Writer** writes collected events from source to specified target.

 Launch DBS Services in separate terminals: